rupeshwar/Sudoku-Solver/README.md

 ## Working:
 **To solve the Sudoku major steps are:**
 1. Preprocessing the image
-2. Finding the sudoku and do Warp perspective
+2. Finding the sudoku and do Perspective Transformation
 3. Extracting the cells of the sudoku
 4. Recognising the digits (OCR)
 5. Solve the sudoku